lse-my472/lse-my472.github.io/index.md

 #### 9. Creating and managing databases

 This session will offer an introduction to relational databases: structure, logic, and main types.
-We will learn how to write SQL code, a language designed to query this type of databases that is currently employed by most tech companies; and how to use it from R using the DBI package.
+We will learn how to write SQL code, a language designed to query this type of databases that is currently employed by many companies; and how to use it from R using the DBI package.

 ##### Lecture